Using Google Analytics 4 (GA4) to Measure and Improve Your Content Marketing

 Using Site Search

-There can also be a time when your site is somehow not optimized enough, and they can’t find what they are looking for; a search bar can help them stay on your site.
+One of the easiest ways to help your visitors and keep them on your site is by offering a search bar.
+There can also be a time when your site is somehow not optimized enough, and they can’t find what they are looking for; a search bar is the right tool to help them stay on your site.
 On top of that, it can also provide valuable insights for you.

 When set up correctly, you can use the information to:

-• target the search result pages with specific campaigns (especially if they are converting well)
+• Target the search result pages with specific campaigns (especially if they are converting well)

-• restructure your website to make specific content more accessible to find
+• Restructure your website to make specific content more accessible to find

 Identifying and Filtering Internal Traffic from Google Analytics

-Depending on the size of your business, employees browsing your website can cause some severe issues in your Google Analytics reporting.
-People at your company don’t act like typical visitors on your site and, as a result, alter the metrics that are reported most of the time, like users, sessions and Pageviews.
+Depending on the size of your business, employees browsing your website can cause severe issues in your Google Analytics reporting.
+People at your company don’t act like typical visitors on your site and, as a result, alter the metrics that are reported most of the time, like users, sessions, and Pageviews.

 If you still want to be able to make sure that the original data is still saved, the best thing to do before setting up a filter is to create a new view just for this filter.
-This way you will have the raw data and filtered data available for you.
+This way, you will have the raw data and filtered data available for you.
 To do that,

 See which pages hold people’s attention the longest.